cmu-sei/foundry-docs/docs/gameboard/admin-settings.md

 ## Challenges

+### Search

-**Search:**  Search for challenges on TopoMojo to place in the game. *Search* here is limited by *Audience* on the workspace Settings in TopoMojo.
+Search for challenges on TopoMojo to place in the game. *Search* here is limited by *Audience* on the workspace Settings in TopoMojo.

+### Edit

-**Edit:** Selecting a challenge from the search results adds it to the Edit icon.
+Selecting a challenge from the search results adds it to the Edit icon.

-**Map:** Here is where the visual representation of the game is arranged.
-Challenges are placed on the game map here.
-The challenges you selected appear as hotspots on the map.
-Drag them into position on the map.

-**Show Grid:** Each map has a grid.
-By selecting Show Grid, you can toggle displaying the grid.
-When enabled, the grid overlays the map image and makes it easier for you place your challenge hotspots.

-**Browse:** Select **Browse** to search for an image that will serve as a backdrop to your map.

-**Reset:** Removes the image from your map.
-Reset does not remove challenge hotspots.

 #### Challenge Specs